datatrustengineering/DataTrustEngineering/CODE_OF_CONDUCT.md

   discussions).
 - The [datatrustengineering Slack org](https://join.slack.com/t/datatrustengineering/shared_invite/zt-3br05le6v-pxGSBeJGLpVgOsNM9ejGuw)
   (#general, #contributions, etc.).
-- Public interactions referencing DTE, such as posts on X with #DTERevolution.
+- Public interactions referencing DTE, such as posts on X with #DataTrustCommunity.
 - Any other DTE-related events or platforms (e.g.,
   [datatrustmanifesto.org](https://datatrustmanifesto.org)).

 It also applies when an individual represents the project in public spaces,
-such as speaking on behalf of DTE or promoting the #DTERevolution.
+such as speaking on behalf of DTE or promoting the #DataTrustCommunity.

 ## Enforcement